Yorko/yorko.github.io/_posts/2022-12-01-mlcourse-ai-bonus-assignments.md

 ---

 ​
 Here we cover the best assignments of [mlcourse.ai](https://mlcourse.ai) – an open and free Machine Learning course with a good balance of theory and practice.
-The course is available for free in a self-paced mode, however the best assignments are shared with [Patreon](https://www.patreon.com/ods_mlcourse) and [Boosty](https://boosty.to/ods_mlcourse) supporters.
+The course is available for free in a self-paced mode, however, the best assignments are shared with [Patreon](https://www.patreon.com/ods_mlcourse) and [Boosty](https://boosty.to/ods_mlcourse) supporters.

 <div style="text-align:center"><img src="/images/20221201-mlcourse-ai-bonus-assignments/feynmann_quote.jpg" width=500px /></div>

 Citing the legend, "what you cannot create, you do not understand".
-Thus, several of the bonus assignments are focused on the implementation of decision trees, random forest, SGD and gradient boosting from scratch.
+Thus, several of the bonus assignments are focused on the implementation of decision trees, random forest, SGD, and gradient boosting from scratch.

-Also, we put stress on practice with Kaggle competitions, and in 2 more assignments you are guided in beating baselines in Kaggle Inclass competitions (["Alice"](https://www.kaggle.com/competitions/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2) and ["Medium"](https://www.kaggle.com/competitions/how-good-is-your-medium-article)).
+Also, we put stress on practice with Kaggle competitions, and in 2 more assignments, you are guided in beating baselines in Kaggle Inclass competitions (["Alice"](https://www.kaggle.com/competitions/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2) and ["Medium"](https://www.kaggle.com/competitions/how-good-is-your-medium-article)).

 Let's go through some of the assignments in a bit more detail.

 ## Implementing Decision Trees

 Here we'll go through the math and code behind decision trees applied to the regression problem, some toy examples will help with that.
-It is good to understand this because the regression tree is the key component of the gradient boosting algorithm which we cover in the end of the course.
+It is good to understand this because the regression tree is the key component of the gradient boosting algorithm which we cover at the end of the course.

 <p float="left">
   <img src="/images/20221201-mlcourse-ai-bonus-assignments/assignment03_decision_trees_solution_10_0.png" width="350" />